Guide to Work, Study, Travel and Living Abroad

 Scandinavia

-The private employment agency Ninukot originally specialized in agricultural and horticultural jobs throughout Iceland but has branched out to offer other jobs including in babysitting.
+Interest in au pairing in Iceland is increasing.
+The private employment agency Ninukot specialized initially in agricultural and horticultural jobs throughout Iceland but has branched out to offer other jobs, including babysitting.

 Spain

 There are also opportunities for young people to stay with Spanish families in exchange for speaking English with the children without having any domestic or childcare duties.
 Americans and Canadians who wish to work as au pairs should apply for a student visa before leaving home.
-Officially, the Embassy requires both an offer of employment from the family and a letter from the school where the au pair is enrolled (or will enroll) to study Spanish for at least 15 hours a week.
+Officially, the embassy requires both an offer of employment from the family and a letter from the school where the au pair is enrolled (or will enroll) to study Spanish for at least 15 hours a week.

 See More Websites for Au Pair Work in Spain